ckeditor/ckeditor4/plugins/a11yfirsthelp/README.md

 ## Configuration Options

-There is the abiity to customize the importance message to include the organizations name and a link to accessibility policies.
+There is the abiity to customize the importance message to include the organizations name and a link to accessibility policies by adding a `a11yfirst` object to the configuration file.

+The `attyfirst` object has three options:
+1. *organization*: name of the organization
+1. *a11yPolicyLink*: URL to a link describing the organizations accessibility policies
+1. *a11yPolicyLabel*: Text label for the URL to the policies

 ## Example A11yFirst help customization